derekhans/derekhans.github.io/_posts/2026-05-08-api-authentication-through-azure-entra-and-api-management.md

 APIM organizes APIs into Products, which can require a subscription key in addition to or instead of a bearer token.
 For external-facing APIs, subscription keys provide a secondary access control layer and allow per-consumer tracking.

-Subscription keys are not a substitute for OAuth tokens — they do not carry identity or authorization context — but they are useful for client-level throttling, onboarding workflows, and tracking API consumption by partner or team before you have a full OAuth client credential story in place.
+Subscription keys are not a substitute for OAuth tokens, as they do not carry identity or authorization context, but they are useful for client-level throttling, onboarding workflows, and tracking API consumption by partner or team before you have a full OAuth client credential story in place.

 ### Backend Authentication